 The committee currently has 27 members, four of whom are lifetime members (20 years or more.)
 Quite a few members came in shortly after Donald Trump was elected, fired up to strengthen progressive ideals in the face of GOP threats to move the country backwards.
 Members are elected for four year terms in presidential election years on the democratic ballot.
 Vacancies are filled by committee vote any time.
 We also have Associate members who want to know about volunteer activities without to meeting the usual meeting attendance expectations.

 The standard time is the evening of the 3rd Thursday every month except for December, and state caucus month.
-Meetings officially run from 7pm to 8:30pm and are preceded by chair setup and informal conversation.
-Invited guests are informed of the chance to talk with some members before 7.
+Meetings officially run from 7pm to 8:30pm and, when in-person, are preceded by chair setup and informal conversation.
 Meetings are open to the public.
-Meetings are in:
+Meetings are via zoom until further notice,

 Find Out About CDTC-Hosted Events